launchdarkly-labs/relayCommander/docs/dev.rst

 Release Checklist
 -----------------

-* update VERSION in setup.py
+* update VERSION in version.py
-* update version and release in docs/conf.py
 * make sure CHANGELOG has release date and relevant changes
-* git tag with the new version (make sure it matches VERSION)
+* git tag with the new version (make sure it matches version.py)